Ulysses S. McPherson: Biography

 McPherson was hired in 1971 as an assistant football coach at Alabama State University in Montgomery, Alabama.
 He was appointed the acting athletic director at Alabama State in February 1972.
+He held this position until 1974, but remained with the school as a recreation specialist.He resigned from Alabama State in 1975.

-He was later the athletic director at the University of Maryland Eastern Shore and oversaw the Summer Youth Sports Program in Princess Anne, Maryland.
+McPherson was later assistant athletic director and wrestling coach at the University of Maryland Eastern Shore, and oversaw the Summer Youth Sports Program in Princess Anne, Maryland.